 Making peace with your past can be extremely difficult.
 As a method of learning and self-preservation, our minds are naturally conditioned to cling to the past.

 We consciously or subconsciously often stay attached to profound experiences – visceral feelings that linger even though they may no longer be in our best interests.
-It may be an experience of wrongdoing that was done to us when we were younger, an unhealthy relationship, an ex-boyfriend/girlfriend, or a death of a loved one… the list goes on and on.

 You must make peace with your past at some point in your life to truly grow.
 It starts with making quality choices.
 Exert the mental awareness and consciously choose only to hold onto the feelings that make you happiest.

 Question: What happens when you stretch a coil spring and let it go?

 When you stretch a coil spring, it hoards energy within.
 And as you let go, the energy within is released and thrown far into the distance.

 By holding onto these feelings that were caused by events in the past, you keep the negative energy inside.
 But once you release the spring and let go, you start an emotional detoxing process.
 You begin to make peace with your past.

 When you make peace with your past, you create a whole new sense of freedom- freedom from negative vibration, freedom to forgive yourself and others, and the freedom to evolve and actualize your greatest potential.

 Steps on how to make peace with your past and move forward

 Step 1: Revisit all of the bad memories, irrespective of how painful they may have been